tildesarecool/Tiny11PyEd/README.md

 - Settings saved to JSON file?
 - Error handling?
 - I could offer to make Win 11 skip CPU etc checks.
 This might be too complicated.
+- Asking the user if they'd like to create a bootable ISO at the end or not
+- An option to utlize a third party RAM disk utlity to hopefully speed up some processes like converting an ESD to a WIM file.

 <p>